Vein and Redness Removal in Scottsdale, AZ 85260

 Book now

 If you have spent years covering red veins on your nose with concealer, you understand how much visible veins and persistent redness affect daily life.
 Laser vein removal uses targeted light energy to collapse those vessels from within — no incisions, minimal downtime.
-We use a KTP 532nm vascular laser on the Quanta EVO platform to treat spider veins, broken capillaries, and other visible vein problems across the face, chest, and legs.
-For rosacea redness, our 1064nm Nd:YAG laser is more effective.
+We use a KTP 532nm vascular laser on the Quanta EVO platform to treat spider veins, broken capillaries, and other superficial visible vessels, especially on the face and chest.
+Very small leg spider veins may be treatable, but larger leg veins are referred to a vascular specialist.
+For rosacea redness, our Nd:YAG 1064nm laser on the Quanta EVO platform / Elluminate Mini is the right choice — not KTP.
 Sessions start at $275, and most patients return to their routine the same day.
-Schedule a consultation to discuss your concerns — book your vein removal appointment.

 At a Glance